gominsz/gominsz/README.md

   - 🚀 &nbsp; Backend developer by Udemy & Rocketseat
   - 📖 &nbsp; Analysis and Systems Development Student at ESTACIO 📖
-  - ☕ &nbsp; No coffee, no wa
+  - ☕ &nbsp; No coffee, no way
   - 🎧 &nbsp; I live to the sound of music

 </div>